You will know the truth and the truth will set you free

 As a result, the Bible, as any other book, cannot be interpreted verse-by-verse.
-It would be futile to seek the truth of Scripture by focusing on certain verses from the Bible without considering the “entirety” of Biblical truth — while that is exactly what all Christian denominations do.
+It would be futile to seek the truth of Scripture (or anything else) by focusing on certain verses from the Bible without considering the “entirety” or real context of Biblical truth — while that is exactly what all Christian denominations do.

 Sadly, Protestants such as Luther and John Calvin did not repent from Roman Catholic witchcraft, but simply “reformed” the most important doctrines of Roman Catholicism to suit their taste.
-Thus, the Reformers’ doctrines, churches, and hierarchies mimic Roman Catholicism to this day.
+Thus, the Reformers’ doctrines, churches, and hierarchies mimic Roman Catholicism to this day and still remain active in all their denominations or Christian divisions.
 In the process of ‘reforming’ from Roman Catholicism, Protestant leaders also changed, added, twisted, and omitted many verses from the original Scriptures to match their false doctrines, as evidenced in comparison between old and new translations of the Bible.

 · To understand the context of a particular passage or verse from the Bible, it is also vital to ask, What were the writer’s historical/traditional background and his human mindset at the time it was written?
 How is it relevant to the overall picture of the Scriptures today?